dropbox/zxcvbn/README.md

 </script>
 ```

-To make sure it loaded properly, open your html in a browser and type `zxcvbn('Tr0ub4dour&3')` into the console.
+To make sure it loaded properly, open in a browser and type `zxcvbn('Tr0ub4dour&3')` into the console.

 To pull in updates and bug fixes: